cloudmation-llc/cdk-cross-account-plugin/README.md

 **Prior Art:** [CDK plugins on NPM](https://www.npmjs.com/search?q=cdk%20plugin)

+---
+**Update February 2021:** This plugin is currently maintained and in production use.
+Do not be alarmed by the lack of activity.
+As of right now, it has no known bugs and is working well with the most recent CDK releases such as 1.88.0

+---

 ## Background

 So what does this do?
 I have my `$HOME/.aws/config` set up with profiles for client environments.
 Those profiles include assuming an IAM role in a given account, and an associated MFA challenge.
 At a basic level, using the AWS_PROFILE=**** environment variable for command line work in connection with the CLI works fine for simple tasks.
 For complex multi-account projects using the CDK, the AWS_PROFILE variable falls short.